 1. Customer success-led walkthroughs #

 This type of walkthrough is fantastic for providing personal, intimate experiences for new customers.
+It's also a great way to onboard a whole team, educate new customers, and activate them more quickly.

 However, for as personal as this experience is, it’s hard to scale.
 This type of walkthrough works well if you’re a boutique business, but if you want to productize and scale your business globally, this method will cost you human resources.